Skip to content

 Under the sponsorship of Riyadh Season, Usyk and Dubois will now battle to unite all the heavyweight titles for the second time in 14 months, with the previous undisputed clash having taken place in November 1999 when Lennox Lewis defeated Evander Holyfield.

 For Oleksandr Usyk, 38, this fight is an attempt to become the undisputed champion for the third time.
-The Ukrainian first won this title in cruiserweight in 2018.
-Later, in May 2024, Usyk subsequently entered into his original undisputed match with WBC champion Tyson Fury in May 2024 and was declared victor via a split decision, before repeating his success with unified honours at stake in December.
+The Ukrainian first claimed this title in the cruiserweight division in 2018.
+In May 2024, Usyk entered his first undisputed heavyweight bout against WBC champion Tyson Fury and emerged victorious via split decision, before reaffirming his dominance in a December rematch with the unified titles on the line.
+This time, on July 19, the Ukrainian champion will be supported not only by his team and fans, but also by one of the country's most iconic voices - renowned pop star DOROFEEVA, who will have the honor of singing the national anthem.

 For Dubois, it is a rematch of their first meeting in Wroclaw, Poland in August 2023, where his body shot in the fifth round was deemed illegal by the referee and Usyk was afforded over four minutes of recovery time.
 Deflated by the overrule of his knockdown and ultimately stopped in the ninth, Dubois never agreed with the referee’s decision and has been pushing for a rematch ever since.